SABRINA: SABRINA AND LINUS

 But the plan backfired big time; Sabrina- after some initial confusion- did fall in love with the much more mature Linus and Linus refused to admit that he was genuinely in love with Sabrina but her sweetness made him repentant enough to confess the whole scheme- hurting her.

-More for Sabrina's happiness than his brother's, Linus told David to go to Paris with her but got a shock when David informed him and the family he was going to marry Elizabeth after all.
+More for Sabrina's happiness than his brother's, Linus told David to go to Paris with her but was a shock when David informed him and the family he was going to marry Elizabeth after all.
 Finally acknowledging his feelings, Linus rushed off to find Sabrina and shared an emotional reconciliation on the ship already on its way to Paris.

 1995 Plot:

-Sabrina is in love with David Larrabee who hardly notices her and her concerned father, John Fairchild- hoped she'll forget the player during her time as an intern at Vogue in Paris.
+Sabrina is in love with David Larrabee who hardly notices her and her concerned father, John Fairchild- hopes she'll forget the player during her time as an intern at Vogue in Paris.
 While she's away- David courts Elizabeth Tyson; the daughter of a very wealthy family and they get engaged.

 However, in Sabrina, it's not a wicked stepmother and two step-sisters barring the heroine's path to true love, it's class difference.
 The object of her affection is the son of a rich household, she's the daughter of their chauffeur.
-Her father however is a man of dignity who is well respected and felt that people should know their place.
+Her father however is a man of dignity who is well respected and feels that people should know their place.
 According to him:

 'I like to think of life as a limousine.
 Though we are all riding together, we must remember our places.
 There's a front seat and a back seat and a window in between.'